Hyperideal polyhedra in the 3-dimensional anti-de Sitter space: Rigidity

 for all $v\in T_{x_0}U$, and

-for all $v\in T_{x}U$ with $x\in U\setminus C(x_0)$, where $\hat{x}$ is a unit radial vector of $v_r$ such that $\langle \hat{x}, \hat{x}\rangle_{2,1}=\pm 1$, and $||\cdot||^2_{HS}$ is the squared norm with respect to the HS metric.
-It is worth mentioning that $\iota$ sends a radial geodesic of $U$ (passing through $x_0$) to a radial geodesic in $\R^{2,1}$ (passing through the origin $0$) of the same type (space-like, time-like and light-like), with the induced length (if non-zero) changed.
-This implies that the map in \eqref{eq:def_infPogorelov} is always well-defined.
+for all $v\in T_{x}U$ with $x\in U\setminus C(x_0)$, where $\hat{x}$ is a non-zero radial vector, and $\langle \cdot, \cdot\rangle_{HS}$ is the HS scalar product.
+It is worth mentioning that $\iota$ sends a radial geodesic of $U$ (passing through $x_0$) to a radial geodesic in $\R^{2,1}$ (passing through the origin $0$) of the same type (space-like, time-like and light-like), with the length measure along the (non-lightlike) geodesic changed.
+Moreover, each radial geodesic passing through $x\in U\setminus C(x_0)$ is either spacelike or timelike.
+Therefore, the quantity under the square-root in \eqref{eq:def_infPogorelov} is always positive.

 By an adaption of the proof in \cite[Lemma 11]{fillastre3}, we obtain the following property of the bundle map $\Upsilon$.